ZacharyRSmith/errata-for-grokking-the-system-design-interview/README.md

 # Errata & Clarifications for "Grokking the System Design Interview"

 "Grokking the System Design Interview" is a popular study guide.
 Unfortunately at least 4 of its pages have many errors.
-This provides errata & clarifications on these 4 pages:
+This provides errata & clarifications on these 4 pages.
+It is as much notes for myself as for others, so my apologies for any unclear language.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->